roscoelabs/beams/readme.md

 To implement Beams, you'll need a computer to use as a server that has the following software installed.

+- **Nginx v1.7.11 or later.**

-- **Node.js 0.10.26 or later.** Popular server-side JavaScript platform that uses Google's V8 engine.
+- **Node.js 0.10.38 or later.** Popular server-side JavaScript platform that uses Google's V8 engine.

-- **npm 1.4.3 or later.** The node package manager.
+- **npm 1.4.28 or later.** The node package manager.
 Helps add modules that enhance functionality of the stock version of Node.js.

-- **Express 4.10.4 or later.** Add-on Node.js module for building full-featured Web apps.
+- **Express 4.12.3 or later.** Add-on Node.js module for building full-featured Web apps.

-- **Forever 0.10.11 or later.** Add-on Node.js module that keeps the server running persistently.
+- **Forever 0.14.1 or later.** Add-on Node.js module that keeps the server running persistently.

+- **MongoDB v3.0.1 or later.**

+- **Mongoskin v1.4.13 or later.**

 For full installation and usage instructions, see the "Getting Started" guide maintained by Roscoe Labs at http://roscoelabs.com/beams/getting-started.html